ABahirat/Baseball-Analytics-/README.md

 # Baseball-Analytics-
 Robert Ballard and Ameya Bahirat

+## Contents
+1.1 Explanation of statistic: README.md, what you're reading right now!

+1.2 Demonstration, 1.3 Evaluation of statistic: frontend.py and Simulation.py, see how-to to run

+1.4 Presentation: SWP_demo.mov

+Data stored in batting.csv, pitching.csv, and teams.csv

+Comparison data stored in teams_RR.csv and teams_WP.csv

+Data generation code in 2016data.sql

 ## Demo Note
 SWP statistic information is displayed in terminal window and not in GUI.